EmmanuelMmanda/laravel-obfs/README.md

 ### License

 This package is licensed under the MIT License.
-See the LICENSE file for more information.
+See the ,<a href="https://github.com/EmmanuelMmanda/laravel-obfs/blob/master/LICENSE">LICENSE</a> file for more information.

 ### Author